 If you have any questions concerning how to complete the FAFSA, access the U.S. Department of Education’s website at www.fafsa.ed.gov, or contact the GCSC financial aid office toll free at 1-800-311-3685, ext.
 3845 or in state at 850-872-3845 or log on to the GCSC website at www.gulfcoast.edu.

-The Foundation office is located on the GCSC Campus (Panama City) inside the GCSC Student Union West building, 3rd Floor, Suite 325.
+The Foundation office is located on the GCSC Campus (Panama City) inside the McSpadden Student Union West Building, 3rd Floor, Suite 325.

 myGCSC / LIGHTHOUSE

-Access to AcademicWorks is only provided through an applicant’s Gulf Coast State College Lighthouse account.
+Access to Blackbaud Award Management (formerly AcademicWorks) is only provided through an applicant’s Gulf Coast State College Lighthouse account.
 Access to Lighthouse is made through a portal called myGCSC. myGCSC is a portal for student, financial and learning resources such as online registration, grades, degree evaluations, financial aid, and academic records.
 All students will be asked to set up a myGCSC Personal Identification Number (PIN) that is unique to the individual.
 Your PIN will remain active while you are enrolled as a student at GCSC.
+For password assistance, please contact the GCSC IT help desk at (850) 913-3303.

 DEFINING A SCHOLARSHIP